sourcegraph/handbook/content/marketing/demand-gen/sarah-readme.md

 I default to open, direct conversation.
 It's guaranteed I have a point of view in most situations and I will often share freely.
 I am conscious of creating space for others to weigh in first as I can easily be the person who is quick to volunteer an answer or opinion.
 I can be a bit of a Hermione Granger, if you know what I mean.

+### How I manage my calendar

+A nonlinear workday works best for me.
+I keep my calendar open for meetings between 11a and 5:30P EST Monday, Tuesday and Thursday and I block my calendar from recurring/pre-scheduled meetings on Wednesdays and Fridays.
+Beyond dedicated meeting time, I allow my work to flow based on my energy levels, what I feel inspired to do, and (of course) deadlines.
+If you see me online early or late, please don't interpret that to mean you should be online or repsonsive as well.

 ### Preferred way to collaborate

 A well-written RFC is a delight to read, review, and comment in.